LucasBoden-da/baldurs_gate3/README.md

 ## Overview

-This project implements an analytical data engineering pipeline using Python, Docker, DBT (Data Build Tool), Google BigQuery, and Power BI.
+This project implements an analytical data engineering pipeline using Python, PostgreSQL, DBT (Data Build Tool), Google BigQuery, and Power BI.
 The pipeline processes user, session, and support ticket data from Baldur's Gate 3 to deliver insightful analytics and visualizations.

 ## Objective